 “Don’t compromise political pressure for the safety of your officers or the public.
 We are all rule followers and we’re going to comply with the law but don’t cave in politically to make a decision because it’s a cost issue.
 Make sure you get what you need and that it’s adequate.
 That it’s going to provide the needs of your department or your office and the public.” said Sheriff Manuel Gonzales, Bernalillo County Sheriff Office, New Mexico.

-eos by Utility pushes the limits of what a standard body camera can do because the camera acts as a segment of a larger ecosystem.
-Everything from the camera’s design within the officer’s uniform to the automatic recording activations allows the officer to do their job without worrying that video footage isn’t recording. eos by Utility’s police body-worn camera provides the platform for each agency to customize their body camera program based on their policy and state legislation.
+EOS by Utility pushes the limits of what a standard body camera can do because the camera acts as a segment of a larger ecosystem.
+Everything from the camera’s design within the officer’s uniform to the automatic recording activations allows the officer to do their job without worrying that video footage isn’t recording.
+EOS by Utility’s police body-worn camera and ROCKET by Utility in car camera system provides the platform for each agency to customize their body camera program based on their policy and state legislation.